magemello/adf-automation-qa/README.md

 1. ***Description*** Describes of how to run the automation test
 2. ***Explanation*** Describes the choice made in the solution

 You can send the link to your fork at mario.romano@alfresco.com.
+Feel free to attach also your cv and a link to your linkedin profile.

 ### Some info about protractor
 * https://github.com/angular/protractor